-Information Technology
+Information Services

-In previous budgets, software and communications expenditures were charged to respective departments.
-In an effort to streamline and provide optimal services, communications and software expenses have been combined into one budget within the Information Technology division.
+Previous budgets, software and communications expenditures were charged to respective departments.
+In an effort to streamline and provide optimal services, communications and software expenses have been combined into one budget within information technology division.
 While the division shows an increase, it is important to note this is a reallocation of funds with moderate fiscal impact of annual projected maintenance increases.
 Consolidating software also allows for greater management controls.